AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 When the [transactional message](../../channels/using/editing-transactional-message.md) is ready to be sent, it can be published.

 The steps to publish, pause, unpublish and delete a transactional message are detailed below.
-This section also describes how to monitor the delivery and details the transactional messaging retry process.

 >[!IMPORTANT]
 >